GiveForward.com

 GiveForward.com was launched on August 14, 2008 in Chicago, Illinois.
 It was an online fundraising tool designed to help people raise money for the causes and organizations that they care about.
 GiveForward.com has become popular among the growing number of people who fundraise to help pay for a loved one's medical bills.
 The Chicago Tribune called it the "future of medical fundraising in the Internet Age."
 It now part of GoFundMe.

+Fundraising

 Users have initiated fundraising pages on GiveForward.com to raise money for medical expenses incurred by a friend, a family member, or even a pet.
 In March 2009, two sisters used the site to raise $32,000 to pay for one sister's kidney transplant.

 After David Hartsock, a skydiving instructor, saved a woman's life after a parachute failure and became a quadriplegic, he raised over $150,000 on GiveForward.

 The platform charges a 5% fee to campaign creators and a processing fee of 2.9% + $0.50 per transaction.
 The site has raised over $190,537,000 for its users.